wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 is strictly limited to prevent the wheel filenames to become much longer than they are now, and causing issues on systems with smaller filename or path length limits.

-The same `-` character is used as the separator to reduce the risk of existing package manager implementations accidentally choosing a potentially unsupported wheel variant instead of a regular wheel.
-This was based on a survey of wheel filename verification methods used by different package managers and libraries (packaging, poetry, pip, uv).
+A core requirement of the design was to ensure that installers predating variant support will ignore wheel variant files.
+For this reason, the variant hash is separated using the same `-` character as other wheel filename components.
-Both the current specification and some implementations are very permissive about different components, yet they all reject wheels if there are more than six components, or the build tag does not start with a digit.
-A limitation of this choice is that it assumes that the python tag will never start with a digit.
+Therefore, wheel filenames have two optional components now: the build number (at third position), and the variant label (at the last position).
+If both are present, the wheel filename is rejected because it has too many components (seven).
+If only the variant label is present, it is rejected because python tag is taken to be the build number, and the build number must start with a digit.
+However, this assumes that the python tag will never actually start with a digit.
+This behavior was confirmed by a survey of wheel filename verification methods used by different package managers and libraries (packaging, poetry, pip, uv).

 #### Variant properties